rory-ferguson/image_export/README.md

     Naming convention: Image
 ```

-The images will output to an `images` directory and look like the below
+The images will output to an `images` directory and look similar to the below

 - Image_850_01.jpg
 - Image_850_02.jpg
 - Image_1280_01.jpg
 - Image_1280_02.jpg

-The `850` and `1280` related to the artboards width.
+The `850` and `1280` relate to the artboards width.

 ## Notes on photoshop data